 By Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street

-CoolPeel uses laser energy to remove the surface layer of skin in a controlled way, prompting the skin to heal and grow back smoother, clearer and more even in tone.
-Because the energy is delivered very precisely, the surrounding skin is left intact, which keeps recovery time shorter than older resurfacing treatments.
+CoolPeel is a CO2 laser treatment that works by removing the outermost layer of skin in a controlled and precise way.
+As the skin heals, it grows back smoother, clearer and more even in tone.
+The precision of the treatment keeps the surrounding skin intact, which is what makes recovery shorter than older resurfacing lasers.

-CoolPeel suits patients with visible surface concerns: sun damage, enlarged pores, fine lines, uneven texture, mild acne scarring and general dullness.
-It works best on lighter skin tones, and Dr Brennand will advise at consultation if a different approach is more appropriate for your skin.
+CoolPeel is suited to patients with visible surface concerns – enlarged pores, uneven texture, fine lines, mild acne scarring, sun damage and general dullness.
+It produces its best results on lighter skin tones, and Dr Brennand will advise at consultation if a different approach is more appropriate.

-PicoSure suits patients with pigmentation, sun spots, freckling, melasma and certain types of scarring.
-It is also better suited to darker skin tones where lasers that remove the surface layer carry a higher risk of leaving marks.
-It is not, by itself, a treatment for texture or fine lines, and patients looking for that kind of result are usually better off with CoolPeel or a combination plan.
+PicoSure is suited to patients whose primary concern is pigmentation – sun spots, freckling, melasma and certain types of post-inflammatory discolouration.
+It is also the more appropriate choice for darker skin tones, where lasers that remove the skin surface carry a higher risk of leaving marks.
+PicoSure is not, on its own, a treatment for texture or fine lines – patients with those concerns are generally better served by CoolPeel or a combined plan.

-Skin tone is the other important difference.
-CoolPeel needs careful consideration on darker skin, and sometimes we will recommend an alternative if the risk is not right for you.
-PicoSure has a better safety record across all skin tones and is often our first choice for pigmentation in patients with darker skin.
+Skin tone is the other key consideration.
+CoolPeel requires careful assessment on darker skin, and there are patients for whom it is not the appropriate choice.
+PicoSure has a stronger safety profile across all skin tones and is frequently the first recommendation for pigmentation in patients with medium to darker complexions.

 | Variable | CoolPeel | PicoSure |